 What can be treated with photofacial?

 IPL skin rejuvenation can assist with the appearance of veins, capillaries, redness, age spots, and blotchiness and freckles.
 IPL is particularly effective at treating rosacea, which may be reduced up to 90 perfect following a series of treatments.

-What is Tysons Corner Rosacea and how is it treated with IPL?
+What is Rosacea and how is it treated with photofacial?